zacgra/correct-horse-battery-staple/README.md

 # correct-horse-battery-staple

-A random password generator that runs on Node.js
+A random password generator that runs on Node.js inspired by the comic https://xkcd.com/936/

-This password generator uses a word list as its symbol pool, borrowing the concept from https://xkcd.com/936/.
+This password generator uses a word list as its symbol pool, then compares using entropy to a corresponding length of an alphanumeric password.

 ## What does it do?